clelange/htc-operator/README.md

 can be used.
 However, the data can only be transferred to the same directory from which the job was submitted.
 The directory name is saved in the database and also is outputted by `condor_transfer_data` in case of error.

+# Finalizer

+As soon as an HTCJob resource is created, a finalizer is attached to it, which ensures that when the resource is deleted, the job that is assiociated with it is also deleted from the HTCondor queue.

 # Resources used

 Openshift tutorial for operator-sdk: